OrchardCoreContrib/OrchardCoreContrib.Modules/src/OrchardCoreContrib.Html/README.md

 5. Add `HtmlBody` to your content type.
 6. Now you can use GrapesJS editor.

-**note:** uncheck "Sanitize Html" on the Html Part to retain styling
+**note:** Uncheck "Sanitize Html" on the HTML part to retain styling